By Theresa Russell

-Although the United States counts 20 million veterans amongst its citizens, no museum nor memorial honors them all, until now at the National Veterans Memorial and Museum in Columbus, Ohio.
+Although the United States counts 20 million veterans amongst its citizens, no museum nor memorial honors them all, except for the National Veterans Memorial and Museum in Columbus.

 "From first sight, the building impresses upon visitors the importance what lies within.
 The architect designed an iconic concrete arch structure, constructed from 28 million pounds of concrete, with a glass curtainwall system and spiral processional ascending to a rooftop sanctuary.
 Seeming to rise organically from the ground, the building itself is a symbol of our nation’s veterans and how their strength emanates from within."